 Our skin is the largest organ of our body and requires the kind of care that can sustain its health and glow that only comes from taking care of it in the most natural way.
-Many skin care products that are sold in stores which are not organic or naturally derived, have harsh chemicals that can create havoc within our DNA.
+Many skin care products that are sold in stores which are not organic or naturally derived have harsh chemicals that can create havoc in our DNA.
 Over time, and sometimes immediately, these bodily changes can become noticeable on the surface of our skin.

 What your skin looks like is a reflection of a much bigger picture of what’s going on inside of you.
 But sometimes it may not be so obvious knowing exactly how much damage is going on just beneath the surface of your skin.